meilinli123/eco395m-FinalProject/README.md

 ## Methodology

-Step 1: We scraped used cars’ data from cars.com by first extracting all the urls to each listed car, then scrape page by page.
-For the information in each page, we extracted them to three tables: car_basic, car_more_info, and seller, which contained makes, models, prices, mileage, and seller’s information, etc. Within all tables we inserted VIN (Vehicle Identification Number) as a column, which is unique for every single car in the US.
+### Step 1: Data Scraping
+We performed data scraping from cars.com by:
+- Extracting URLs to each listed car.
+- Scraping information page by page.
+- Organizing the data into three tables: `car_basic`, `car_more_info`, and `seller`, which include details such as makes, models, prices, mileage, and seller's information.
+- Including the VIN (Vehicle Identification Number) for each car, ensuring a unique identifier for each entry.

+### Step 2: Data Storage
-Step 2: After getting the three tables, we loaded them into a PostgreSQL database through GCP database.
+The extracted tables were loaded into a PostgreSQL database hosted on GCP (Google Cloud Platform).

-Step 3: We choose to use a decision tree model to estimate the price.
-We use the sklearn library in python to feature 'make', 'model', 'produce_year', 'mileage' and zip_code, thus when customers enter their cars data, a price prediction model is generated based on our database, and then will give the estimated price for their specific car.

-Step 4: After making counts of all makes and returns the most popular 10 makes on the country, we generated regression analysis by extracting price and mileage data from these 10 makes.
-Since this is real life data from a website, we endured robustness by using “RLM” instead of “OLS”.

-Step 5: We used streamlit-related packages to generate a website which displays all our data-analysis visualizations.
-The website contains a menu bar which switches among three main functions: interactive search bar which is connected to the price prediction model; display of the most popular makes of the nation; and a dashboard shows regression analysis results of price vs. mileage for top 10 most popular makes.
+### Step 3: Price Prediction Model
+For price estimation, we:
+- Chose a decision tree model from the `sklearn` library.
+- Used features such as 'make', 'model', 'produce_year', 'mileage', and 'zip_code'.
+- Created a model that generates price predictions based on user input compared to our database.

+### Step 4: Regression Analysis
+To analyze the data further:
+- We counted all makes and identified the top 10 most popular in the country.
+- Conducted regression analysis using "RLM" (Robust Linear Models) to ensure robustness against real-life data variations.

+### Step 5: Data Visualization and Interaction
+We developed a web interface using `streamlit` where users can:
+- Utilize an interactive search bar linked to the price prediction model.
+- View the most popular makes nationwide.
+- Access a dashboard displaying regression analysis of price vs. mileage for the top 10 makes.